Tojikan/znz-roll20/docs/p1-character.md

 <br/><br/>

+### Rolls and Sheet Rolls ###

+Players can make a roll in Roll20 by typing in "/roll" in the chat and entering in a dice notation (such as 1d10+2).
+This requires you to manually type in the roll and also add up any bonuses.

+The ZnZ Character Sheet has built-in rolls on all Attributes, Skills, and Proficiencies.
+Simply click on the skill or attribute you would like to roll and it should automatically roll your stat, add on any modifiers and bonuses.
+<br/><br/>

+### Inventory Management ###

+Each character sheet comes with an inventory that player's can add items to.
+To add an item, click on the Add button.
+To delete or re-order an item, click on the Modify button.

+Certain items will have equip buttons.
+These will equip the item to a designated slot on the character sheet.
+This allows you to use the item as a weapon or wear it.

+<br /><br />

+### Roll20 Radial Buttons ###

+When you click your token in the Roll20 map, 3 radial buttons should appear.
+These allow you to manipulate your Health, Sanity, and Energy, respectively.

+You can modify these Stats by typing numbers in the radial button.

+Adding: +(number)
+Subtracting: -(number)
+Setting: (number)

+<br /><br />

 ### Macros ###

 Macros are a Roll20 feature that allow you to quickly execute a command such as rolling a dice with the click of a button.
 For some of the more complicated actions, either you or the ZM can add Macros.
 See the [Scripts and Macros]({{site.baseurl}}/p7-scripts-macros.html) page for more details.
-<br/><br/>

-### Sheet Rolls ###

-Players can make a roll in Roll20 by typing in "/roll" in the chat and entering in a dice notation (such as 1d10+2).
-This requires you to manually type in the roll and also add up any bonuses.

-The ZnZ Character Sheet has built-in rolls on all Attributes, Skills, and Proficiencies.
-Simply click on the skill or attribute you would like to roll and it should automatically roll your stat, add on any modifiers and equipment bonuses.
-<br/><br/>

-### Sheet Workers ###

-There are a number of Character Sheet scripts that provide useful functionality when managing the sheet

-- Calculating Modifiers and Bonuses for Attributes or Skills.
-- Equipping/Unequipping a weapon.
-- Counting up all points added to the sheet.
-- Displaying the description of any Ability/Flaw.
 <br/><br/>

 ### API Scripts ###